dfst/deepforge/docs/fundamentals/custom_layers.rst

 where :code:`net` is a container like a :code:`Sequential` layer.
 DeepForge enforces this convention and, if it finds a setter function (which also returns :code:`self`) in the layer definition will expose the internal variable (in this case :code:`ceil_mode`) to the user in the visual editor.

-This allows layers to be added to a :code:`Sequential` layer by simply